katja-beam/katja/README.md

 ```

 Just like events, a state is a property list.
 The properties can once again be found in the `katja` module.

+Just like for events, you can use `katja:send_state_async/{1,2,3}` to send states in a non-blocking way.

 ### Sending multiple entities